darionato/PostgreSqlMigrationSqlGenerator/README.md

 1. Npgsql (you can find it in NuGet)
 2. A database already creaded with a new schema called "dbo"
+3. [MaxLength(n)] attribute is required on each string properties of models

 Installation